 Bumble created a safe space for women

-Women, despite making up just under half the workforce and population, and despite making over 85% of consumer purchases in the United States, were a largely unserved market in the dating industry.
-There were countless websites and apps available, but none of them provided a platform tailored specifically to provide a space where women felt comfortable.
+Women, despite making up just under half the workforce and population, and despite making over 85% of consumer purchases in the United States, were a largely unserved market in the online dating industry.
+There were countless dating websites and dating apps available, but none of them provided a platform tailored specifically to provide a space where women felt comfortable.